dijasila/GPAW/doc/documentation/custom_convergence.rst

                          # before checking (for expensive criteria)

       def __init__(self, ...):
-          ...  # your code here; note if you save all variables directly
+          ...  # your code here; note if you save all arguments directly
                # (as self.a, self.b, ...) then todict() and __repr__ methods
                # will work automatically.
           # The next line prints at the top of the log file.